 Boost your retirement savings

 You can contribute a maximum $19,500 to your 401(k) savings plan in 2020, assuming you're still working, plus $6,500 in catch-up contributions if you're 50 or older.
+Those limits are unchanged for 2021.
 If your company matches any of your contributions, that's gravy.

 If you're not contributing the maximum — and, let's be honest, most people eligible for catch-up contributions don't — at least try bumping it up 1 percent this year.
 It may not seem like much, but the biggest single factor impacting how much you'll have when you retire is how much you put in.